beanieaxolotl/shinen-gax-python/README.md

 # Shin'en GAX Sound Engine tools for Python

 This repo houses conversion and (un)packing tools for music and FX files made with Shin'en Multimedia's [GAX Sound Engine] library.
-This also works with .gax/.o files made with NAX Sound Engine, which shares the same data structure with GAX.
+This also works with .gax/.o files made with the NAX Sound Engine, which shares the same data structure with GAX.
-Since this is a complete rewrite, some things in the original repo (i.e XM to GAX) are nonexistent, but this doesn't mean I won't implement them in the future.

 ## Tools:
 - Gaxripper (v2) - A command line tool to rip and reconstruct GAX Sound Engine music data from Game Boy Advance ROMs.
   This tool, like the GAX library script itself, is meant for GAX Sound Engine v3.05+, but support for anything below is flaky at best.
 This program creates the .gax files that are used by a few scripts in this repo.

-- Waveform dumper - Allows one to dump waveform data from GAX blobs into .wav files.
+- Waveform dumper - Allows one to dump waveform data from GAX files into .wav files.

 - Furnace clipboard converter - This converts the GAX pattern data in a .gax/.o file into the clipboard format used by tildearrow's [Furnace].